 Arts Commissioners hold appointments for a 4-year term on a staggered basis.

 The Commission meets in the Council Chamber at City Hall, 1666 N. Main Street, Walnut Creek.
-Click here for the 2017 meeting schedule.
 Click here for the 2018 meeting schedule.

 View the Public Art Master Plan approved by the Arts Commission and City Council.